sandeepsuryaprasad/fsort/README.md

 ## Usage

-By default `fsort` sorts the files in the current working directory by file name
+By default `fsort` sorts the files in the current working directory by file "name"
 ```console
 fsort
 ```